Repeated sampling of different individuals within the same clusters to improve precision of longitudinal estimators: the DISC design

 \textit{Keywords}: difference-in-differences, before and after survey, repeated cross-sectional sampling, cohort sampling \\

-{Key messages}: \begin{itemize} \item The DISC design is a practical hybrid between cohort and RCS designs, in which the same clusters are sampled repeatedly, but within each cluster, different samples of individuals are collected at different time points. \item This design can be used in any longitudinal study that collects data through cluster sampling, including DID designs, parallel cluster randomised trials, stepped wedge trials, uncontrolled before and after studies, interrupted time series designs, and others. \item Estimators in a DISC design can have substantially lower variance relative to the corresponding estimators in a RCS design, especially in studies with small sample sizes and/or large cluster effects. \end{itemize}
+{Key messages}: \begin{itemize} \item The DISC (Different Individuals, Same Clusters) design is a practical hybrid between cohort and repeated cross-sectional (RCS) designs, in which the same clusters are sampled repeatedly, but within each cluster, different samples of individuals are collected at different time points. \item This design can be used in any longitudinal study that collects data through cluster sampling, including difference-in-differences designs, uncontrolled before and after studies, and interrupted time series designs, as well as in parallel cluster randomised trials and stepped wedge trials (where it is already commonly used). \item Estimators in a DISC design can have substantially lower variance relative to the corresponding estimators in a RCS design, especially in studies with small sample sizes and/or large cluster effects. \end{itemize}

 \end{adjustwidth}